cloudinary-community/gatsby-transformer-cloudinary/packages/gatsby-transformer-cloudinary/README.md

 When uploading images a `CloudinaryAsset` node is created for each image.

-The gatsby-image resolvers: fluid and fixed, as well as the gatsby-plugin-image resolver: gatsbyImageData are added to the configured GraphQL Types.
-By default it is set to `[CloudinaryAsset]`, but you may add any type describing a Cloudinary image.
+The plugin adds the gatsby-image resolvers (`fluid` and `fixed`), as well as the gatsby-plugin-image resolver (`gatsbyImageData`) to the configured GraphQL Types.
+By default `transformTypes` is set to `[CloudinaryAsset]`, but you may add any type describing a Cloudinary image you have sourced from a CMS/Database etc.

 You’ll need a [Cloudinary account](https://cloudinary.com) to use this plugin.
 They have a generous free tier, so for most of us this will stay free for quite a while.